Gray's biopsychological theory of personality: Comparative analysis of BIS and BAS

-The two systems proposed by Gray differ in their motivations and physiological responses.
-Gray also proposed that individuals can vary widely in their responsiveness of the behavioral inhibition system and the behavioral activation system.
+The three systems proposed by Gray differ in their motivations and physiological responses.
+Gray also proposed that individuals can vary widely in their responsiveness of the behavioral inhibition system and the behavioral activation system by occasionally manifesting itself through the fight, flight, freezing system.
 It has been found that someone who is sensitive to their BIS will be more receptive to the negative cues as compared to someone who is sensitive to their BAS and therefore responds more to cues in the environment that relate to that system, specifically positive or rewarding cues.
+Someone who is more sensitive to their BIS will generally respond with the flight response of FFFS when faced with intense situations, while someone who is more sensitive to their BAS will generally respond with the fight response of FFFS.

 Researchers besides Gray have shown interest in this theory and have created questionnaires that measure BIS and BAS sensitivity.
 Carver and White have been the primary researchers responsible for the questionnaire.
 Carver and White created a scale that has been shown to validly measure levels of individual scores of BIS and BAS.
 This measure focuses on the differences in incentive motivations and aversive motivations.
 As previously mentioned these motivations correlate to impulsivity and anxiety respectively.

-Compare and Contrast of Biological Theories of Personality
+Comparison of biological theories of personality

-It is important to analyze the difference between Eysenck's and Gray's theories of personality as Gray’s theory itself arose from a critique of Eysenck's theory.
-After Eysenck’s biology based “top-down” theory of personality, Gray proposed an alternative, “bottom-up” explanation called the Biophsychological Theory of Personality.
+It is important to analyze the difference between Eysenck's and Gray's theories of personality as Gray's theory itself arose from a critique of Eysenck's theory.
+After Eysenck's biology based "top-down" theory of personality, Gray proposed an alternative, "bottom-up" explanation called the Biopsychological Theory of Personality.
 Contrary to his previous theory called the reinforcement sensitivity theory, the biopsychological theory of personality is a theory of personality that puts an emphasis on the differences among individuals in different areas of the brain that are responsible for the facets of personality.
-Gray’s Theory differed from Eysenck's as Eysenck’s theory involved three dimensions: Extraversion, Neuroticism, and Psychoticism.
+Gray's Theory differed from Eysenck's as Eysenck's theory involved three dimensions: Extraversion, Neuroticism, and Psychoticism.
 Each dimension was related to how sensitive a person is to stimuli.
-For example, people who were rated as having stronger reactions to stimuli should be lower in Extraversion as the strong sensation is uncomfortable to them, according to Eysenck’s theory.
+For example, people who were rated as having stronger reactions to stimuli should be lower in Extraversion as the strong sensation is uncomfortable to them, according to Eysenck's theory.
 Gray's theory relies more heavily on physiological explanation versus arousability which was used to explain Eysenck's theory.
 Gray's theory involves the Behavioral Activation System and Behavioral Inhibition System and how these systems affect personality.
-While different in some regard, it has also been proposed with some evidence that there is a correlation between Gray’s BIS and Eysenck's Neuroticism.
-Gray’s BAS also has evidence of correlation to Eysenck’s Extraversion.
+While different in some regard, it has also been proposed with some evidence that there is a correlation between Gray's BIS and Eysenck's Neuroticism.
+Gray's BAS also has evidence of correlation to Eysenck's Extraversion.